 Resolution Institute is incredibly lucky to have so many members who regularly volunteer their time in member groups to assist our small operational team achieve our common goals.
-In 2019, we expanded the member group program enabling more ways for members to contribute.
-Chapters and Special Interest Groups (SIGs) were renamed as Professional Development Groups.
-New group types were also created, they were Professional Development Networks and Growth Working Groups.
+Recently we have expanded the member group program enabling more ways for members to contribute.
+Professional Development Groups in Australia were renamed as State / Location Committees, and Te Kāhui Māori, the Pasifika Network and a new Professional Development Group were started in New Zealand.

 We are always looking for enthusiastic, reliable and committed Resolution Institute members to be part of our member groups.

-Professional Development Groups meet to organise and host local networking and professional development events.
-Typically, groups meet monthly for one hour and share the task of hosting events run approximately once per month for two hours.
-Groups work well when members enjoy planning, organising and assisting to run professional development events, and commit to and be available to attend most group meetings and events.
+What is involved in being a member of a committee?State Location Committees meet to organise and host local networking and professional development events.
+Typically, committees meet monthly for one hour and share the task of hosting events run approximately once per month for two hours.
+Committees work well when members enjoy planning, organising and assisting to run professional development events, and commit to and be available to attend most committee meetings and events.
 Events are also most successful when members also support the promotion of events in consultation with Resolution Institute office.

 - Enthusiastic about DR